nicosResearchAndDevelopment/fua.module.space/src/README.md

 >   - How to differentiate between actual data nodes, which have a corresponding resource or entry in a database,
 >     and temporary nodes, which are created by the process to eventually make them persist?
 >   - Can resource nodes be created outside the space and later be added?
+>   - If a resource node has references to a blank node, how will the data be merged on an update?

+## User Stories

+### The LDP Adapter

+> SPE: first draft of user stories, please edit for better details!

+- __GET a NonRDFSource:__
+    1. get-request arrives with on an url specifying a resource target
+    2. the data for this url will be requested at the space
+    3. the space returns the data containing file information
+    4. because of the file data, the file will be read from disk
+    5. the request will be answered in the appropriate ldp format
+- __GET a RDFSource:__
+    1. get-request arrives with on an url specifying a data target
+    2. the data for this url will be requested at the space
+    3. the space returns the data
+    4. because the format is a RDFSource, a turtle document will be generated
+    5. the request will be answered in the appropriate ldp format
+- __POST a NonRDFSource:__
+    1. post-request arrives with on an url specifying a resource target
+    2. the data for this url will be requested at the space
+    3. the space returns the data containing file information
+    4. because of the file data, the file can be overridden with the post buffer
+    5. the request will be answered in the appropriate ldp format
+- __POST a RDFSource:__
+    1. post-request arrives with on an url specifying a data target
+    2. the body containing turtle will be parsed to a dataset
+    3. the dataset will be added to the space
+    4. the request will be answered in the appropriate ldp format